-Email marketing has come a long way in just the past few years, but with all the fancy new functionality brands are utilizing, you know what’s kind of funny?
-A well-written plain text email can perform just as well, if not better, than a highly designed email with tons of bells and whistles.
+Email marketing has come a long way in just the past few years.
+But with all the fancy new functionality brands are utilizing, you know what’s kind of funny?
+A well-written, plain-text email can perform just as well (if not better) than a highly designed email with tons of bells and whistles.

-So how do you write a great marketing email?
-It all comes down to a few copywriting best practices that you should apply to both the subject line of your message, and the message body itself.
+So, how do you write a great marketing email?
+It all comes down to a few copywriting best practices that you should apply to both the subject line of your message and the message body itself.

 Next time you draft a message for a lead nurturing campaign or just a one-time email send, ask yourself whether your copy meets all of these guidelines first.

 10 Email Copywriting Tips for Writing Better Marketing Emails

 We'll start with copywriting tips for better subject lines, followed by copywriting tips for the bodies of your emails.

 How to Write a Subject Line

 Part of writing effective email copy is nailing the subject line.
 The subject line is like the gatekeeper of your email: No one gets to read your stellar email copy if they aren't interested enough to open your email in the first place.